Charleston Town Center

 Charleston Town Center is an enclosed shopping mall in downtown Charleston, West Virginia.
 One of the largest enclosed malls in the United States to be located in a downtown shopping district, it has comprised more than 130 tenants on two levels at its peak, in addition to food court on a partial third level.
+As of October 2025, there are 30 stores still operating there.
 Several vacancies in later years have led to conversion of large portions into office space.
-Popular full-service restaurants include Chili's Bar & Grill, the Chop House, Outback Steakhouse and Tidewater Grill.
-The only remaining anchor store is JCPenney.
+Popular full-service restaurants include Chili's Bar & Grill, and Outback Steakhouse.The last remaining anchor store was JCPenney, which closed in May 2025.
 The mall is owned by Hull Property Group.

 History

 Charleston Town Center opened in 1983 in downtown Charleston as the largest downtown-based shopping mall located east of the Mississippi River.
 Co-developed by the Ohio-based Forest City Enterprises and Cafaro Company, the mall included four anchor stores when it opened; JCPenney, Sears, Kaufmann's and Montgomery Ward.
 The Montgomery Ward closed as part of its chain's bankruptcy and liquidation in 2001.
 In 2002, plans were announced to renovate the mall.
 Under these plans, Dillard's (which, at the time, had no locations in West Virginia) would have opened in the former Montgomery Ward space.
 In return, the Dillard's chain asked for a $1-a-year lease as part of an incentive package, in addition to asking for $7.5 million in city loans.
 However, the plans for a Dillard's at the mall were later canceled, and the former Montgomery Ward remained dark, although a portion of the space was converted to a Steve & Barry's clothing store in 2002.